Avoid Myths About Teen Invulnerability

 Parents must allow for new opportunities and learning within healthy, safe and moral boundaries.
 We should encourage stretching of those limits.
-Our role is to set boundaries that allow our children to test their own limits safely.
+Our role is to set boundaries that allow our children to test their own limits safely and without compromising important values.
 This offers teens a deep-seated sense of security, even though they may pretend to be offended by our monitoring.
 If we hover or make rules too restrictive, we will drive them away.
 Instead, set clear, consistent rules when it comes to issues that may compromise safety or morality.
 But allow for flexibility and room for negotiation to respect a teen’s growing independence.

 Adolescent Brains are Wired to Process Emotions Before Reason